Acoustic-to-Articulatory Inversion of Clean Speech Using an MRI-Trained Model: Methods

 \subsection{Model Architecture}

-The model used in this study is inspired by the architecture proposed in \cite{azzouz:hal-05292817, azzouz:hal-05293831} (see Figure \ref{fig:model_architecture}).
-The input consists of audio embeddings.
-The architecture is composed of five layers.
-The first two layers are fully connected (dense) layers with 300 units each, followed by two bidirectional LSTM (Bi-LSTM) layers with 300 units each.
-The final output is generated by a dense layer producing a tensor of size 8 × 100.
-This output corresponds to eight articulators, where 100 represents the contour coordinates (50 X-coordinates and 50 Y-coordinates), resulting in 50 points per articulator.
+The model used in this study is inspired by \cite{azzouz:hal-05292817, azzouz:hal-05293831} (see Figure \ref{fig:model_architecture}), with audio embeddings as input.
+It consists of five layers: two fully connected layers with 300 units each, two Bi-LSTM layers with 300 units each, and a final dense layer producing a tensor of size $8 \times 100$.
+This output corresponds to eight articulators, where 100 represents the contour coordinates (50 X and 50 Y coordinates), resulting in 50 points per articulator.